 Aligning with Emmerson Mnangagwa

-In a bid to regain what was rightfully his, Etheredge appealed to the SADC Tribunal Court after Madzongwe failed to abide to four other court orders, ordering her to vacate from the farm.
-The SADC Tribunal Court ordered Madzongwe to vacate from the farm, ordering Etheredge to resume his business at his farm.
+In a bid to regain what was rightfully his, Etheredge appealed to the SADC Tribunal Court after Madzongwe failed to abide to four other court orders, ordering her to vacate the farm.
+The SADC Tribunal Court ordered Madzongwe to vacate the farm, ordering Etheredge to rresume his business at his farm.
 Regardless of this, Judge Anne-Mary Gorowa from the High Court of Zimbabwe over turned the ruling of the SADC Tribunal Court.
-In 4 March 2009, Madzongwe reoccupied the farm with the assistance of four armed policemen.
+On 4 March 2009, Madzongwe reoccupied the farm with the assistance of four armed policemen.
 Farai Madzongwe, Edna’s daughter was mandated to tend to the farm.

 Madzongwe also took over some of the white owned farms in Mashonaland West namely, Aitape, Bournel, Reydon, Cobourn Estates and one farm belonging to man only identified as Mpofu.
 Madzongwe has however been fingered amongst other ZANU PF bigwigs who have been subletting their farms.
 Her farms are said to be targeted by some ZANU PF youths.

 - Mashonaland provinces had the most beneficiaries, both in terms of numbers and value.

 - Two Matebeleland provinces had a combined total of US$13,9 million.

 - Manicaland US$18 million